secar600/secar-documents/source/vacuum_system.rst

 If a Wien filter chamber is vented and has to be pumped down, do the following:

+- Close upstream and downstream gate valves if not closed already
 - Make sure the cooling water for the Wien filter turbo pump is up and running and there are no faults there.
 This can be verified from the bottom of the :code:`Vac. by Type` tab on the "SECAR Global Controls Page" of CS-Studio shown in :numref:`WF-water`.
-- Close the vent valve (see :numref:`WF_vent_valve`) and insert its provided rubber cork into the vent valve's tube.
+- Close the vent valve by hand (see :numref:`WF_vent_valve`) and insert its provided rubber cork into the vent valve's tube.
 - The turbo pump should be OFF and its gate valve should be closed.
 - The cryopump may or may not be ON but its gate valve should be closed.
 - Ensure the scroll pump is ON.
 The operation of this pump is manual.